 dd.
-All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare professional.
-The school keeps a register of staff who have had the relevant training.
-See Appendix 1 - Form 4 ee.
-This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training.
+All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare staff who have had the relevant training.
+See Appendix 1 - Form 4 members of staff who have agreed to

 9. This school ensures that the whole school environment is inclusive and favourable to children with medical conditions.
 This includes the physical environment, as well as social, sporting and educational activities